 Both journalists and photographs, we have been working together since mid-2015, when we began to work freelance.
-At that time, after several years of writing – mainly for French regional newspapers, we decided to take several months to travel, and think about what shape our careers should take.
+At that time, after several years of writing – mainly for French regional newspapers, we decided to take half a year to travel, mainly in Japan.

-We are both convinced that Japan is a great inspiration for stories to tell, creative people to meet and places to discover, although the country is often reduced in Westerners’ perspective.
-Moreover it is currently pushing ahead the development of foreign tourism, with Tokyo 2020 Olympics in sight.
-That is why we decided to come back and travel for Nippon100, to allow us to publish articles about Japanese unknown places and traditions.
+We are both convinced that Japan is a great inspiration for stories to tell, creative people to meet and places to discover, although the country is often suffering from several cliches.
+Yet Japan will be under the spotlights, with Tokyo 2020 Olympics in sight.
+After we described the hundred iconic views, we are still sharing new inspirations here.

 Aurélie and Julien